nogodan/karbon_csi_installer/README.rst

     What is the Prism Element virtual ip address?: xxx.xxx.xxx.xxx You typed right ip format
-    What is the Prism UI User which has admin role? ex)admin:  admin What is the password for the Prism UI User?
+    What is the Prism UI User which has admin role? ex)admin:  admin What is the password for the Prism UI User? xxxxxx

     What is the data service ip of your PE cluster?: xxx.xxx.xxx.xxx What is the storage containername to use for PV? ex)default-container-xxxxx: default-container-xxxxxxxxx